Primary Curriculum Information

 We feel it is important to work in partnership with parents and so we have produced a brief guide to end of year expectations for each year group for literacy and maths.
 These are given to parents at the ‘Meet the Teacher’ sessions each September.
 Whilst all children will have differing needs and attainment levels these guides offer parents information on what expectations are for an average child in that year group.
 Copies of those guides are available on request at the office.

-Each child has a personalised homepage where they'll find the eBooks they've been allocated by the teacher and motivating rewards.
+To support the children's development of reading each child has a personalised Bug club homepage on www.activelearnprimary.co.uk where they'll find the eBooks they've been allocated by the teacher and motivating rewards.
 The online reading world ensures children can access independent reading resources anywhere at any time.

 Bug Club books are graded into colour-coded Book Band levels, and within each level there is a carefully planned progression of books.
 This fine progression gives children plenty of opportunity to develop their reading skills and master each fine step while moving through the reading programme.